Rewiring the Brain Can Reform Negative Behaviors and Improve Mental Fitness

-Here are five brain rewiring exercises that we regularly use and recommend others practice.
+Here are five brain rewiring exercises that we regularly use and recommend you do too.

 1. Mindfulness